Lars-m/gatsby-fullstackjs-spring2019/src/pages/period3/day2.md

 ---
-period: "Period-3"
+period: "Flow-3"
 title: "GeoJson and Geospatial Queries Continued"
 date: "09-04-2019"
 pageintro: |
-   GeoJson and Geospatial Queries Continued
+   GeoJson and Geospatial Queries Continued.
 ---

 ### Before this lesson you should: